canonical/lxd/README.md

 on the host LXD is running on.
 This will set the remote password that you can then use to do `lxc remote add`.

-You can also access server without setting password by copying client certificate from `.config/lxc/client.crt` to server and adding it with:
+You can also access the server without setting a password by copying the client certificate from `.config/lxc/client.crt` to the server and adding it with:

     lxc config trust add client.crt